fleetdm/fleet/handbook/people.md

 ### Hiring a new team member

-1. Reach out to People Operations, who will research compensation using [Pave](https://www.pave.com), making sure to adjust for the cost of living where the candidate will do the work. *If unsure of your findings, ask for help from the CEO.*
+1. At-mention People Operations in the `#hiring-xxxxx-2022` channel and indicate that you would like to make an offer to the candidate.
+Include the candidate's name, personal email address, where the candidate would be working, and any other important considerations about the candidate (the timeframe for their start date, their status to work legally in their country of residence, etc.)

-2. People Ops will document this decision in the [compensation decisions document](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit) for future reference.
+2. People Operations will check compensation using [Pave](https://www.pave.com), making sure to adjust for the cost of living where the candidate will do the work.  *If unsure of your findings, ask for help from the CEO.*  People Ops will then document this decision in the [compensation decisions document](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit) for future reference.

-3. After compensation has been determined, People Ops will create two documents for the candidate:
+3. After compensation has been determined, People Ops will make copies of two different documents and customize them for this candidate, based on these templates:

    - [Exit scenarios (template)](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy)
    - [Informal offer email (template)](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy)

 People Ops will change the name of the documents accordingly (e.g., "[candidate's name]'s a copy of exit scenarios") and link to the exit scenarios spreadsheet from the offer email.

-4. People Ops will prepare the informal offer email.
+4. People Ops will prepare the informal offer email, with help from the CEO.
+Post in the `#g-people` Slack channel and at-mention the CEO for assistance with determining number of shares.
 You'll need to add the following information to the template:
    - Candidate's name and email address
    - Candidate's start date
    - Candidate's compensation